 A study of the development of Western theatrical dance, relating this history to the cultural trends that shaped it.
 Philosophical theories of dance as a performing art and the writings of contemporary critics are examined and discussed.
 Emphasis placed on the development of an individual aesthetic base, developed through exposure to a wide variety of recorded resources.
 Independent reading, writing and research assignments develop comprehension, technology and oral/written communication skills.
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
 Three credits.